redbrick/static-site/README.md

 Then using apache or nginx proxy traffic to port 3000.
 And done.
-You can create a sevice to run the server on startup if you want refer to express docs and using a service for this
+You can create a service to run the server on startup if you want refer to express docs and using a service for this

 ### Docker
 There is a docker file if you want to generate a container that runs in production mode